XinRC/CS-1134/lecture4/README.md

    x += 1 # +1 runtime
  return x # +1 runtime
 ```
 So the previous code will run at 2n + 2 because there are two items in the for loop, then we must multiply the items by `n`, then combine the +1s from outside the for loop.
 However, because we do not care about coefficients or digits outside of `n`, we will ignore those.
-Thus, T(\(\theta \)) = n
+Thus, T(θ) = n